Psalm 78 – Learning from God’s Faithfulness to His Rebellious People

 And their widows made no lamentation.

 a.
-Yet they tested and provoked the Most High God: The previous long section of Psalm 78 (verses 42 through 55) recounted God’s great faithfulness from Egypt to Canaan.
-Yet once Israel came into the Promised Land they did not keep His testimonies, but turned back and acted unfaithfully.
+Yet they tested and provoked the Most High God: The previous long section of this psalm (verses 40 through 55) recounted God’s great faithfulness while in Egypt and as they went to Canaan.
+Yet once Israel came into the Promised Land, they did not keep His testimonies, but turned back and acted unfaithfully.

 iii.
 “Israel boasted of the bow as the national weapon, they sang the song of the bow, and hence a deceitful bow is made to be the type and symbol of their own unsteadfastness; God can make men’s glory the very ensign of their shame.”
 (Spurgeon)

 b.
 They provoked Him to anger with their high places, and moved Him to jealousy with their carved images: When Israel came into the Promised Land, they often worshiped the gods of the Canaanites, setting up altars on the high places and worshipping gods of carved images.

 i.
 “The characteristic sin is no longer discontent (the paradox of the wilderness years with their daily miracles) but idolatry – the paradox of the years in Canaan, whose idolaters God had used Israel to judge.”
 (Kidner)

 c.
 He forsook the tabernacle of Shiloh: Asaph remembered the tragedy at Shiloh, where the Philistines overran the tabernacle, killed the priests, and captured the ark of the covenant (1 Samuel 4).

 d.
 Delivered His strength into captivity, and His glory into the enemy’s hand: When the ark of the covenant was captured at Shiloh, the daughter-in-law of Eli the high priest also learned that her husband, her brother-in-law, her father-in-law, and 30,000 Israeli soldiers were killed.